arcadelab/deepdrr/README.md

 ## Documentation

-Documentation efforts are pending.
+Documentation effort}{{s are pending.
 Much of the code has been

 ## Reference